awsdocs/aws-codepipeline-user-guide/doc_source/actions-create-custom-action.md

 ### Choose and Configure a Permissions Management Strategy for Your Job Worker<a name="actions-create-custom-action-permissions"></a>

-To develop a custom job worker for your custom action in AWS CodePipeline, you will need a strategy for the integration of user and permission management\.
+To develop a custom job worker for your custom action in CodePipeline, you will need a strategy for the integration of user and permission management\.

 The simplest strategy is to add the infrastructure you need for your custom job worker by creating Amazon EC2 instances with an IAM instance role, which allow you to easily scale up the resources you need for your integration\.
-You can use the built\-in integration with AWS to simplify the interaction between your custom job worker and AWS CodePipeline\.
+You can use the built\-in integration with AWS to simplify the interaction between your custom job worker and CodePipeline\.

 **To set up Amazon EC2 instances**